Afnaninayat/BatsmanPro_Web/README.md

 The companion mobile application is built with Flutter and is available for Android.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For support or inquiries, please email us at [support@batsmanpro.com](mailto:support@batsmanpro.com).
+For support or inquiries, please email us at [batsmanprox@gmail.com] (mailto:batsmanprox@gmail.com).